saifeemustafaq/mentorship/cohort_1/jsakshi1228@outlook.com/Sakshi_Jain_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 * Inspite of having so many advantages VMs also have some disadvantages:-
 - [ ] Running more than one virtual machine can lead to an unstable output.
 - [ ] Virtual machines are less efficient and slow running than a physical machine.
+## Date: May 27, 2020

+> ### Today I learned:-
+> #  __Container__
+> > * What is Container?
+> > * How do we use container?
+> > * Which are the service providers offering containers?

+# Container
+## 1. What is Container?
+* Container in cloud computing is an approach to operating system virtualization.
+Through this, the user can work with a program and its dependencies using resource procedures that are isolated.
+It is used to build blocks, which help in producing operational efficiency, version control, developer productivity and environmental consistency.
+  * The important thing to recognize with cloud containers is that they are designed to virtualize a single application for e.g., you have a MySQL container and that's all it does, provide a virtual instance of that application.
+Containers create an isolation boundary at the application level rather than at the server level.
+  * They are able to run virtually on any operating system, greatly easing development and deployment: on Linux, Windows, and Mac operating systems.
+  * Containers are a solution to the issue of how to get software to run reliably when moved from one computing environment to another.   * This service could be from a laptop to a test environment, from a staging environment into production, and perhaps from a physical machine in a data center to a virtual machine in a private or public cloud.
+  * Containers in cloud computing have evolved from a security point of view.
+## 2. How do we use container?
+*  First simply put, a container consists of an entire runtime environment with an application, plus all its dependencies, libraries and other binaries, and configuration files needed to run it, bundled into one package.
+By this the application platform and its dependencies, differences in OS distributions and used infrastructure are abstracted away.
+* They rely on virtual isolation to deploy applications that access a shared operating system without the need for virtual machines.
+Containers hold components such as files, libraries and environment variables required to run desired software.
+* Containers create an isolation boundary at the application level not at the server level.
+By isolation it means that if anything goes wrong in that oe container (e.g., excessive consumption of resources) it only affects that individual container and not the whole VM or server.
+It also eleminates compatibility problems between containerized applications.
+## 3. Which are the service providers offering containers?
+* Major cloud service providers which have offered containers as a service products are:-
+  * Amazon Elastic Container Service
+  * AWS Fargate
+  * Google Kubernetes Engine
+  * Microsoft Azure Container Instances (ACI)
+  * Azure Kubernetes Service
+  * IBM Cloud Kubernetes Service
+* They can also be deployed on public or private cloud infrastructure without the use of dedicated products from a cloud service provider.